yifei-1021/read-the-docs/docs/source/usage.rst

 Quick installation via Anaconda (recommended)
 ------------

-To use the python-implementation of Banksy, we recommend setting up a ``conda`` environment and installing the prequisite packages.
+To use the python-implementation of ``Banksy``, we recommend setting up a ``conda`` environment and installing the prequisite packages.

 .. code-block:: console

    (base) $ conda create --name banksy